maelysjb/Character-Generation-for-Comics/code_models/Dreambooth-SDXL/README.md

 ## Trigger words

-You should use An image of Piglet to trigger the image generation.
+You should use An image of Feli to trigger the image generation.

 ## Download model